Olympics-Alpine skiing-Switzerland's Gut-Behrami wins gold in super-G | Sports-Games

 - China

-Switzerland's Lara Gut-Behrami won the women's super-G at the Beijing Olympics on Friday with a time of 1:13.51 to end her run of agonising near misses in the event.
+Switzerland's Lara Gut-Behrami won the women's super-G at the Beijing Olympics on Friday with a time of 1:13.51 to end her run of agonising near misses in the event and give her country their first gold in the event.
 Reigning super-G world champion Gut-Behrami, who had finished fourth in the event in the past two Winter Olympics, was 0.22 seconds quicker than silver medallist Mirjam Puchner of Austria.

 Puchner has enjoyed most of her success in downhill and was shocked by her result on 'The Rock'.
 "I am speechless.
 I never thought I could do this because super-G was always a little bit difficult for me, but today I had a good feeling," she said.

 Gisin, who recovered from mononucleosis in the summer, said she had taken a similar no-nonsense approach to the race as her team-mate Gut-Behrami.
 "Not too much strategy, just go for it.
-It's an amazing hill.
-I really like it, I liked it the first time I touched the snow yesterday.
-It's awesome to ski.
-I just tried to go for it and not look back," she said.
+It's an amazing hill," she said.

+Shiffrin had contemplated skipping the first women's speed event but was glad to have gone some way to getting her disappointments out of her system.
+"It felt really nice to ski that today.
+There's been a lot of disappointment over the last week.
+There's a lot of emotions.
+(It was) not really easy to reset and know if I was up for the challenge today," she said.

+"The track itself is beautiful, and it's sunny, and the snow is amazing.
+Coming back out and getting the chance to race again was just the perfect thing to do, actually," she said.
+Shiffrin still has a chance to get gold in the combined event where she is among the strong favourites.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)